matthewmueller/rfcs/text/0000-migrations.md

 }
 ```

-Prisma at this point should warn in a CI step, that two migrations have been created with the same version.
-But as these migrations are compatible, Prisma is able to merge them.

-## Scenario 2: Two incompatible changes at the same time
+The migration engine will realize, that Jen's changes have already been applied and will as usual add Bob's migration.
+The assumption here is, that merge conflicts always occur with one of the changes already merged in.

+### Git-based team workflow: Incompatible Changes

 Let's assume Jen now removes the `name` field from the `User` type, but Bob just wants to make it optional.
 This is a change that can't be solved automatically - we have a merge conflict.

-The first barrier to prevent this from happening is a Git-based merge conflict in the `prisma.datamodel` file:
+The first barrier to prevent this from happening is a Git-based merge conflict in the `datamodel.prisma` file:

 Jen's `datamodel.prisma` will look like this: